cmob123/Image-Tone-Front-end/README.md

 See the src/tone.py file for more information.

 Intro to Watson Visual Classifer API
 ------------------------------------

 Just like with the tone analyzer, you need to set up the service in Bluemix before you can get started.
 Be sure to save the service credentials.

-The visual classifer API is significantly more complicated than the tone analysis, primarily because the default corpus is insufficient for our purposes, we must train our own.Again, there is an API reference [here](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/visual-recognition/api/v3/), but as of when this was written, only curl examples are complete.
+The visual classifer API is significantly more complicated than the tone analysis, primarily because the default corpus is insufficient for our purposes, so we have to train our own.
+Again, there is an API reference [here](https://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/visual-recognition/api/v3/), but as of when this was written, only curl examples are complete.
 We found it helpful to reference the python-sdk source code.

 Watson's visual classifier, once trained, takes an image file or url, and outputs its confidence level that that image belongs in each of its pre-established classes.
 As an example, assume we have a classifier that hase been trained to recognize 2 classes of images, dogs and cats.
 If we give it a picture of a beagle, it may be 80% confident that that picture is a dog.
 However, it may also be 10% confident that it is a cat.
 By default, only 50%+ confidence levels are returned.